 The most common symptom of prepatellar bursitis is swelling at the kneecap.
-When bursitis is caused by a trauma to the knee, swelling and other symptoms may appear within 24 hours, similar to a bruise.
-When bursitis is caused by mini-traumas, such as repeated kneeling, symptoms may appear more slowly, over several days or weeks.
+When bursitis is caused by a trauma to the knee or infection (septic bursitis), the swelling and other symptoms may appear rapidly.
+When bursitis is caused by mini-traumas, such as repeated kneeling, symptoms are more likely to appear slowly, over several days or weeks.

-- Localized swelling.
-An inflamed prepatellar bursa swells up with fluid, and this can be felt and seen through the skin.
-As it progresses, the knee joint can look double in size.
+An inflamed prepatellar bursa fills up with fluid, causing swelling that can be felt and seen through the skin.
+As it progresses, the knee joint may look double in size.
 The swollen area may seem “squishy” to the touch.
-There may be a lump under the skin that is the size of a lime or even the size of a grapefruit.

-- Range of motion.
-Knee bursitis usually does not limit joint movement, though in more severe cases the swollen bursa may make it difficult to completely straighten or flex the knee.
+Mild to moderate knee bursitis usually does not limit joint movement.
+More severe cases may make it difficult to completely flex or straighten the knee.